 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 Knowledge is one of your strongest weapons against heart disease.

-Diseases of the heart and blood vessels (cardiovascular diseases) can run in families.
+Diseases of the heart and blood vessels - also known as "cardiovascular diseases" - can run in families.
 Therefore, knowing your family history can provide important information about your health risks.
 Talk to your family about their heart health history.
 Create a heart health family tree that you and your doctor can use today - and the next generation of your family can use tomorrow.